evgueni-ovtchinnikov/raleigh/README.md

 ### Issues

-Please use [GitHub issue tracker](https://github.com/evgueni-ovtchinnikov/raleigh/issues) to report bugs and request features.
+Please use [GitHub issue tracker](https://github.com/evgueni-ovtchinnikov/raleigh/issues) or send an e-mail to Evgueni to report bugs and request features.

 ### License